Complete guide to the Swarco E.Connect charging network

 Here’s what you need to know before charging your electric car on the Swarco E.Connect network...

-The Swarco e.Connect charging network has been growing steadily in Europe and the UK since its introduction in 2018.
-Backed by Swarco eVolt, a company that supplies charging stations, it now includes a number of partnerships to increase its network size.
+The Swarco E.Connect charging network has been growing steadily in the UK since its introduction in 2018.
+Backed by Swarco eVolt, a company that supplies charging stations, the network also has a number of partnerships that have helped increase its size.
 One such partnership is with ChargePlace Scotland.

-You can access charging stations with the Swarco e.Connect app, an RFID card or by paying as you go.
-Membership is free, and includes a slightly lower connection fee than PAYG (15p versus 25p for non-members).
+You can access the network’s charging stations using the Swarco E.Connect app, an RFID card, or by pay-as-you-go.
+There’s no membership or subscription to get you lower charging prices, but if you sign up you can order your RFID card for easier connections, especially in areas with poor phone signal.
 Set up your payment details or direct debit on the app, and you’ll be billed for your usage at the end of the month.

-There’s a webpay site if you don’t have the app, which requires you to input payment details before you can start charging.
-Like many networks, it’ll take a pre-authorisation payment which is then changed to reflect your actual charging session.
+If you don’t have the app there’s also a webpay site which requires you to input payment details before you can start charging.
+Like many networks, it’ll take a pre-authorisation payment which is then updated to reflect your actual charging session.
 If problems occur with the charger, there’s a 24/7 helpline.

-At the time of writing, the majority of Swarco e.Connect chargers are 7kW or 22kW Type 2 posts, while there are a number of 50kW rapid chargers on the network that feature both CCS or CHAdeMO connectors.
-Plug in to these with a compatible car and you’ll typically add 100 miles of range in under an hour.
-There are just a couple of 150kW chargers on the e.Connect network, all in Wales.
+The majority of chargers on the Swarco E.Connect network are 7kW or 22kW fast chargers that you’ll need to bring your own Type 2 charging cable to use, but there are also a selection of 50kW DC rapid chargers that feature both CCS or CHAdeMO connectors.
+Plug into one of the latter and you’ll typically add 100 miles of range in under an hour.
+There are some 150kW chargers on the E.Connect network too – all of which are currently in Wales.